 I'm here to tell you that there is a third way - a less expensive and a less-injurious-to-your-health way of enjoying the Cup De Monde.
 And it's interactive, too.
-(To get the full viewing experience, read How to watch the World Cup online and Best World Cup 2014 TV deals.)
+(To get the full viewing experience, read How to watch the World Cup online.)

 Because inbetween dodging allegations of corruption in the World Cup-bidding process, the game's governing body FIFA has brought out a brand new soccer SIM for Xbox 360 and PlayStation 3.
 (Well, EA Sports made the game, I don't think Sepp Blatter is much of a coder.)
 It is: 2014 FIFA World Cup Brazil.
 Enjoy the World Cup by sitting in a darkened room eating Doritos and getting angry with your console playing this World-Cup themed football game.

 UPDATE: see also FIFA 15 review.

 2014 FIFA World Cup Brazil game: what it is